 The Faculty Liaison Program (FLP) has been developed to enhance junior faculty career development in the DOM.
 In this program, near peer mentoring is provided by faculty liaisons, mid-level faculty members in each division, chosen by their respective division chiefs.
-The program is organized through the Nielson Society and coordinated by Mark de Caestecker, Professor of Medicine, Division of Nephrology, Director of the Neilson Society, and Wonder Drake, Professor of Medicine, Division of Infectious Diseases, and Associate Director of the Neilson Society.
+The program is organized through the Neilson Society and coordinated by Mark de Caestecker, Professor of Medicine, Division of Nephrology, Director of the Neilson Society, and Meena Madhur, Associate Professor of Medicine, Division of Clinical Pharmacology and Division of Cardiovascular Medicine, and Associate Director of the Neilson Society.

 Faculty liaisons are responsible for academic (not clinical) on-boarding all new faculty members in that division shortly after their appointment, and to provide a “buddy” system for new faculty for the first three years of their appointment to help answer those tricky questions and issues that all new faculty will encounter at some time in their early careers.
 The FLP has developed guidelines and ideas for discussion for academic on boarding.
 Clinical on boarding will be performed by the Schaffner Society representatives.